-Adjacent cargo tanks that share a common bulkhead should not be heated above 30 °C. (Note: the vapour pressure of Propylene Oxide is 760 mm Hg at 34.2 °C.)
+Adjacent cargo tanks that share a common bulkhead should not be heated above 30 °C. (Note: the vapour pressure of Propylene Oxide is 101,3 kPa (1,013 bar) at 34.2 °C.)

 Properties

 Physical properties and other useful safety and health information relating to Propylene Oxide are contained in the Safety Data Sheets.